TSTanabe/HMSS2/README.md

 *  `-dlp` limits retrieved results to organisms which encode for the specified protein
 *  `-dlk` limits retrieved results to organisms which encode for a genecluster with the specified keyword

-Sequences for proteins can be retrieved and written to fasta files with the following commands:
+Sequences for proteins can be retrieved and written to fasta files with the following commands.
+The `-fd` and `-fk` options will also automatically generate iTol datasets and  presence/absences matrices, identical to the dataset generating options:

 *  `-fl` & `-ft` retrieve all sequences from all organisms of this taxon.`-fl` specifies taxonomic hirarchy level,`-ft` specifies the name of the taxon
 *  `-fd` fetch sequences for proteins with the given domain.
 If several domains are desired these should be separated by whitespace characters.
 These will be handeled as connected by an logical OR, which means any protein matching one of the given domains will be retrieved.